dd9jn/rfc4880bis/crypto-refresh.md

 For text document signatures (type 0x01), the implementation MUST first canonicalize the document by converting line endings to \<CR>\<LF> and encoding it in UTF-8 (see {{RFC3629}}).
 The resulting UTF-8 bytestream is hashed.

-When a v4 signature is made over a key, the hash data starts with the octet 0x99, followed by a two-octet length of the key, and then body of the key packet.
+When a v4 signature is made over a key, the hash data starts with the octet 0x99, followed by a two-octet length of the key, and then the body of the key packet.
-When a v5 signature is made over a key, the hash data starts with the octet 0x9a, followed by a four-octet length of the key, and then body of the key packet.
+When a v5 signature is made over a key, the hash data starts with the octet 0x9a, followed by a four-octet length of the key, and then the body of the key packet.

 A subkey binding signature (type 0x18) or primary key binding signature (type 0x19) then hashes the subkey using the same format as the main key (also using 0x99 or 0x9a as the first octet).
 Primary key revocation signatures (type 0x20) hash only the key being revoked.